lephus/my_portfolio/README.md

 ### Prerequisites

 You need to have npm and Angular CLI installed in your pc.
-Npm is aviable with NodeJS in [here](https://nodejs.org/es/).
-After you install npm, install Angular CLI by typping the following command in your terminal

 ``` bash
 npm install -g @angular/cli